Reform UK: 2024 general election

 On 20 June, the BBC reported that while Farage has been criticised by some Muslim organisations for saying that a growing number of young Muslims do not subscribe to British values, Muslim entrepreneur Zia Yusuf had just given the party a donation amounting to hundreds of thousands of pounds and said that the country has lost control of its borders.
 He said that it was his "patriotic duty" to fund Farage and Reform UK.

-Farage was criticised during the campaign for suggesting that the West had provoked Russia's invasion of Ukraine by expanding the European Union and NATO military alliance eastwards.
-Farage also said that "of course" the war was the fault of Vladimir Putin.
+Farage was criticised during the campaign for suggesting that the West had provoked Russia's invasion of Ukraine by expanding the EU and NATO military alliance eastwards.
+Farage also said that "of course" the war was the fault of Putin.

-On 27 June, Channel 4 News revealed alleged homophobic, racist and Islamophobic comments made by some party campaigners in Clacton, including an individual calling Rishi Sunak a "Paki" (a racist slur against those of South Asian heritage in the UK), and suggesting the army should shoot at small boats bringing illegal migrants to the UK, and another campaigner calling the LGBT flag "degenerate".
-Sunak responded that hearing the racist slur against him "hurts and it makes me angry".
-Farage described the anti-gay comments as "vulgar, drunk and wrong" and condemned the other individual's racist comments, before suggesting that the programme was a "set up" by Channel 4, as the individual who made the racist slur against Sunak, Andrew Parker, was an actor and that it alluded to foul play.
-The party later said it had made a complaint against Channel 4 for "electoral interference" over the broadcast, although reports on 28 June suggested the Electoral Commission had not received such a complaint from Reform.
+On 27 June, Channel 4 News revealed homophobic, racist and Islamophobic comments made by party campaigners in Clacton, including an individual calling Sunak a "Paki" (a racist slur against those of South Asian heritage), and suggesting the army should shoot at boats bringing illegal migrants to the UK, and another campaigner calling the LGBT flag "degenerate".
+Sunak responded that hearing the slur against him "hurts and it makes me angry".
+Farage described the anti-gay comments as "vulgar, drunk and wrong" and condemned the racist comments, before suggesting the programme was a "set up" by Channel 4, as the individual who made the racist slur against Sunak, Andrew Parker, was an actor and that it alluded to foul play.
+The party said it made a complaint against Channel 4 for "electoral interference", although reports on 28 June suggested the Electoral Commission had not received such a complaint.
 Channel 4 commented: "We met Mr Parker for the first time at Reform UK party headquarters, where he was a Reform party canvasser.
 We did not pay the Reform UK canvasser or anyone else in this report.
 Mr Parker was not known to Channel 4 News and was filmed covertly via the undercover operation."
-Following the report, Reform UK dropped its support for three election candidates because of past racist comments, and on 30 June, one candidate defected to the Conservatives over a perceived lack of leadership from Reform on the issue.
+Following the report, Reform UK dropped its support for three candidates because of past racist comments, and on 30 June, one candidate defected to the Conservatives over a perceived lack of leadership from Reform on the issue.

-Less than 20% of Reform UK candidates in the 2024 general election were women and the five Reform UK candidates who were elected were all men and had a median age of 60 at the time of the election.
+Less than 20% of Reform candidates were women and the five elected were all men and had a median age of 60.